Recruiters review thousands of resumes every month. They’re tired of reading the same information, told in different ways, over and over.

 It’s okay to have no experience, everyone has to start somewhere.
 Not all academic resumes are bad resumes, but resumes focused only on your student life won't get you a job.
 It doesn’t show your potential, such as your skills, work ethic, and type of employee you’re going to be.

 Fresh graduate?
+Don't make this resume mistake.
 Follow this guide on creating your first-ever resume the right way:

 8. Irrelevant Skills or Basic Skills Everyone Expects You to Have